Correspondences and stable homotopy theory

 A genuinely local approach to $SH(k)$, envisioned by Voevodsky in 2001, is presented in~\cite{GP5}.
 It is based on Voevodsky's framed correspondences and the machinery of framed motives~\cite{GP1}.

-In this section yet another (genuinely local) approach to $SH(k)$ is suggested.
+In this section we suggest yet another (genuinely local) approach to $SH(k)$ and, more generally, a local model for the category of $E$-modules in $SH(k)$, where $E$ is a symmetric Thom ring spectrum.
 It is an application of enriched category theory of spectral categories and spectral modules of Section~\ref{spectral}.
 The same approach was used in~\cite{GP12,GP14} to construct the theory of $K$-motives.